aoifeflav/pands-project/README.md

 ### Petal Length vs. Sepal Length
 ![Plot Image](plot_plen_x_slen.png)

 This figure shows the relationship between Petal Length and Sepal Length.
 Again in this plot the data is clustered by species.
-There is a strong positive correlation between these vaiables for the species Versicolor and Virginica.
-However, there does does not appear to be much correlation at all in the Setosa's.
+There is a strong positive correlation between these variables for the species Versicolor and Virginica.
+However, there does does not appear to be much correlation at all in the Setosas.
 This implies that an increase in petal length does not effect the length of the sepal in the species Setosa.

 ### Petal Length vs. Sepal Width
 ![Plot Image](plot_plen_x_swidth.png)

 This figure shows the relationship between Petal Length and Sepal Width.
-The data in this plot is more spread out than the previous, but is still separated into clustered.
+The data in this plot is more spread out than the previous, but is still separated into clusters.
 Similarly to the last, there does not appear to be any correlation between petal length and sepal width in the species Setosa, but there is decent positive correlation between the other two species.
 Interesingly, it can be observed that the sepal of the Setosa seems to be wider in general than it's counterparts, where in every other aspect it tends to be smaller.

 ### Petal Width vs. Sepal Length
 ![Plot Image](plot_pwidth_x_slen.png)